timan-z/HackMD-Clone-CMDE-Project/README.md

 ### Thinking about tweaking the rendering logic
 - Considering replacing my JavaScript Markdown parser and instead using a modular <b>Rust</b>-based Markdown parser, compiled to <b>WebAssembly (WASM)</b> and integrated to my web app.
 This is pretty much just to expand my list of technologies.
 I would probably do this first and then aim to implement version control.
 ### Better "Token" Verification System
 - I currently have it so that the browser will cache userData with a token in localStorage.
 At the moment, I have it so that as long as that token is valid, the site authentication will treat the client as a logged in user (w/ the userData associated with said token).
-This could be better (e.g., although I removed the "validity expiration" part of the Login Tokens generated, I don't really have anything in place to double-check that the token is still valid or the userData associated with the token is still valid.
+This could be better (e.g., although I removed the "validity expiration" part of the Login Tokens generated, I don't really have anything in place to double-check that the token is _still_ valid or the userData associated with the token is still valid.
 For example, I might clear out the `users` table from the backend but I would still be able to log-in as a now non-existent user if the token is still cached in the browser).
 ### I could probaly style things a little better
 - This was by far my lowest priority.
+(But I should definitely make it look a little nicer than it does).
+### I want to make this project deployable at some point in the immediate future
+- For now, I'm going to be making a short demo video (in addition to the gifs viewable in the section below) where I personally walk through the site functionality and explore all of its features.
+Sometime soon, I would like to host this project somewhere and make it fully interactable for anyone who'd care to visit and explore its functionalities.
+I am currently considering hosting it on Fly.io since it supports to a reasonable extent all of the technologies needed for my project to function.

 ## SITE FUNCTIONALITY (GIF) DEMONSTRATIONS:
 ### [1] Register and Sign-In Demonstration: